Meet the team

 Catherine assesses patients for enteral nutrition (feeding via a tube into the gut), and provides information, support and advice to patients and their families.
 Catherine also works with community teams to ensure patients receive good care for their feeding tubes if they are admitted to hospital.

-Priya Mistry, senior pharmacist, nutrition support and intestinal failure
+Priya Mistry, lead pharmacist, nutritional support and intestinal failure

-Priya has worked in nutrition support since 2003, and has been prescribing parenteral nutrition as a non-medical prescriber since 2006.
-She works with the rest of the team on a daily basis, reviewing patients receiving parenteral nutrition with close attention to the formulation and their other medication needs.
+Priya has worked as a specialist pharmacist in nutrition support since 2003, and has been prescribing parenteral nutrition as a non-medical prescriber since 2006.
+She works as part of the team, reviewing patients receiving parenteral nutrition with close attention to the formulation and their other medication needs.
 Priya also works closely with the in-house technical services unit and the surgical ward pharmacists.
 Her role includes helping to co-ordinate parenteral nutrition for patients at home, and working with the homecare companies' pharmacy units.
+Her role as lead pharmacist involves co-ordinating and taking responsibility for the pharmacy service to the team.

 Lucy Bakewell, intestinal failure dietitian